 Variable Propagation Conditions (G3A10)

-G3A10: What causes HF propagation conditions to vary periodically in a 28-day cycle?
+G3A10: What causes HF propagation conditions to vary periodically in a 26- to 28-day cycle?

-A. Long term oscillations in the upper atmosphere B. Cyclic variation in the Earth’s radiation belts C. The Sun’s rotation on its axis D. The position of the Moon in its orbit
+A. Long term oscillations in the upper atmosphere B. Cyclic variation in the Earth’s radiation belts C. Rotation of the Sun’s surface layers around its axis D. The position of the Moon in its orbit

-As I draft this article, the 11-year solar cycle is beginning to spin up cycle 25, with increasing sunspot numbers.
+As I draft this article, the 11-year solar cycle is ramping up cycle 25, with increasing sunspot numbers that are significantly higher than the official predictions.
 A few years ago, Spot AR2192 shown in the image here was equivalent in area to 33 planet earths in surface area and could be clearly seen by the naked eye when solar illumination was attenuated by smoke, cloud, or fog.
 [For the record, Ham Radio School does not promote, advocate, or even slightly recommend staring at the sun under any viewing conditions.
 Bad idea almost anytime.]

 So, what’s the big deal with sunspots and ham radio?